fsans/FileMakerDAO/README.md

     public function view                ($param                         );

     // $param is always a VO or null

-Note that you can specify globally ignored fields in the config.ini, that you should use in case you have read only fields in $context (such as calculations or autoenter values)
+Note that you can specify globally ignored fields in the config.ini file, that you should use in case you have read only fields in the $context layout (such as calculations or autoenter values)